This post may contain affiliate links, from which we earn an income. Click here to read our affiliate policy.

 The European Commission says the following:

 Taking your own motorhome to Europe is relatively simple.
-There’s no need to temporarily import your vehicle, even if you’re touring and you don’t need to have a left hand drive van.
-Just make sure you have the right documentation and required safety equipment, and you’re good to go.
+There’s no need to temporarily import your vehicle, even if you’re touring and you don’t need to have a left-hand drive van.
+Just make sure you have the right documentation described above and the required safety equipment, and you’re good to go.

-If you’re new to motorhoming, or campervanning on the continent for the first time, then a two week holiday in Western Europe is a great way to start, especially if you rent a motorhome.
+If you’re new to motorhoming or taking your campervan to the continent for the first time, then a two-week holiday in Western Europe is a great way to start, especially if you rent a motorhome.

 Our recommended European campervan and motorhome hire company is Motorhome Republic, which has hundreds of pick-up locations across Europe, all perfect starting points to see all the best bits as you road trip Europe.